 Dr. Nerode started college at just 15 years old and found, after taking nearly every science course there was, that there was something special about mathematics.
-He attended the University of Chicago for his higher education, receiving a Bachelor of Arts in 1949, a Bachelor of Science in 1952, a Master of Science in 1953, a PhD in 1956 and later received an honorary DSc in 2010.
+He attended the University of Chicago for his higher education, receiving a Bachelor of Arts in 1949, Bachelor of Science in 1952, Master of Science in 1953, PhD in 1956 and later received an honorary DSc in 2010.
 In his career, Dr. Nerode is most proud of helping to devise the Mynill-Nerode theorem, in a time where no one else was very interested in the field that theorem would influence.
 Discovering a basic principle is the crowning achievement of his career.

 For more information, please visit: